 Many thanks to Robert Noel, Lancaster Herald of the College of Arms for his kind assistance in research.

-In Scotland, HRH is known as the Duke of Rothesay and below is that standard
+In Scotland, HRH is known as the Duke of Rothesay and below are those Arms

 His Standard as the Duke of Cornwall